CSS

 font-style

-The font-style CSS property sets the text style, with normal, italic, and oblique options.
+The font-style CSS property sets whether a font should be styled with a normal, italic, or oblique face from its font-family.

 font-synthesis